In this in-depth guide you’ll learn:

 Some people think that 3d explainer videos are something high level .
 Others, that it is very expensive and some people consider it the waist of money.
 Let’s break down every small detail and understand when we need it and how to plan right.

-A 3D explainer video is still an explainer video with one key difference.
+A 3D explainer video, like any other type of explainer video, is still an explainer video with one key difference.
 Instead of 2D visuals or live-action, the designs are modeled and rendered in 3 dimensions.

 That said, the only difference between 2D and 3D explainer videos is in the way the visuals are created.
 There’s no difference in the marketing content, the quality of conversion, or the sales it can generate.